HoangYenTran01/HoangYenTran01/README.md

 I am currently building a foundation in **digital VLSI** and **custom IC design**.
 Through **Cadence Virtuoso/Spectre**, I have been learning by implementing and simulating research-paper-inspired transistor-level memory circuits, including **6T SRAM-based configurable memory cells** that support SRAM, BCAM/TCAM-style search, and logic-in-memory operations.

 ## 🔬 Previous Work
+* Programmed the core game logic for **Frogger**, including player movement, reward mechanisms, and overall gameplay flow.
+* Programmed an STM32WL microcontroller for LoRa-based wireless transmission of bioreactor data
 * Set up and characterized galvanic cell experiments for an energy harvesting project
 * Worked on testing energy booster for energy harvesting applications
-* Programmed an STM32WL microcontroller for LoRa-based wireless transmission of bioreactor data

 ## 💡 Interests